andro-32/fm.rpc/README.md

 ## Setting up dev environment or running as a Python script

-Discord.fm provides a setup script with some useful functions for devs.
+fm.rpc provides a setup script with some useful functions for devs.
 A full list of parameters can be viewed by running the command
 `python setup.py -h` or simply running the script with no flags or commands.

 The app can also be run unfrozen by running `python setup.py run`.
 Check requirements and full instructions below: